jonnor/embeddedml/emlearn/roadmap.md

 Examples

-- Add KNN to classifier comparison.
-Need to setup distance working buffer
+- Add KNN to classifiers.
+Need to setup distance working buffer for _predict

 Demos